Dermatophytes (Canada)This page contains information on Dermatophytes for veterinary use.

 1. Identify the flask by writing on it in indelible felt tip the name of the patient and the date.

-2. Wash the lesion and surrounding area with soapy water without fungicide and dry with absorbent paper.
+2. Wash the lesion and surrounding area with soapy water without fungicide or disinfectant and dry with absorbent paper.

-3. Carry out the sampling (hair, scab, skin, etc.) with haemostatic forceps or a lancet.
+3. Carry out the sampling (fur, scab, skin, etc.) with haemostatic forceps or a lancet.
 Do not sample too much.
 Use instruments which are STERILISED.